aaccioly-demos/flyway-jpa-quickstart/README.md

   add constraint UK_PERSON_SSN unique (SSN);
 ```

-In order to update the database we need to copy the revised script to the `db/migration` folder and instruct
+In order to update the database we need to copy the revised script to the `db/migration` folder and instruct Flyway
-Flyway to migrate the schema
+to migrate the schema

 ```sh
 cp src/main/resources/db/new_migrations/V3__Add_SSN_to_person_table.sql src/main/resources/db/migration/
 mvn flyway:migrate
 ```

-Finally we can execute the main application one more time to verify the results:
+Finally, we can execute the main application one more time to verify the results:

 ```sh
 mvn compile exec:java